Promoting Perspectives for promising potential workforce in the Baltic Sea Region

 Thanks to Interreg funding and transnational cooperation, this project ProsperBSR was a game changer in refugee integration in the Baltic Sea region, bridging gaps between BSOs, NGOs and public authorities, and substantially advancing refugee entrepreneurship opportunities.

-Now, refugees can finally access essential resources to better integrate into the labour market of Lithuania, Latvia, and Poland or establish their own enterprises there.
-Now, BSOs can access a training programme to enable their consultants to better support refugee employment and entrepreneurship and, in this way, help their member enterprises fill labour shortages.
-Now, various institutions engaged for refugees´ economic integration can be part of networks in the Baltic Sea Region and coordinate their efforts in a more effective way.
+Now refugees can finally access essential resources to better integrate into the labour market or establish their own enterprises.
+BSOs use the training programme to better support refugee employment and entrepreneurship and, in this way, help their member enterprises fill labour shortages.
+And finally, various institutions engaged for refugees´ economic integration can be part of networks in the Baltic Sea region and coordinate their efforts in a more effective way.